Serpentine Gallery’s Pavilions

 – José Selgas

 The Serpentine Pavilion is among the most-visited architectural exhibitions worldwide.
-This great architectural fun provides outdoor rest on the way and free and fun way to explore creations by some of the world’s leading architects.
+This great architectural fun provides outdoor rest on the way and a free and fun way to explore creations by some of the world’s leading architects.